Some places just have a way of slowing everything down. In this article, we explore 20 of the quietest places to live in the United States.

 Residents benefit from a variety of quiet, community-focused activities and a close-knit environment that promotes a serene way of living.
 Granville’s efforts to maintain its charm and quietude are evident in its careful town planning and community engagement.

-The lack of major industrial noise and a focus on pedestrian-friendly streets ensure a tranquil lifestyle.
+The lack of major industrial activity and a focus on pedestrian-friendly streets ensure a tranquil lifestyle.

 [COLLEGIATE CALM]: Granville’s college-town setting contributes to its peaceful, academic atmosphere, ideal for quiet living.